- Home

 Returning regalia

-Your academic dress must be returned to The Graduation Place (17 George Street, Parnell, Auckland) within five business days of the ceremony.
+Your academic dress must be returned to The Graduation Place (17 George Street, Parnell, Auckland) within two business days of the ceremony and at the following times:

 If you have paid for a return courier, please drop off your regalia at your nearest NZ Post shop or book a pick-up online at: https://www.nzpost.co.nz/tools/bookapickup/address.